5argon/Minefield/README.md

 }
 ```

-A defining feature is the test **beacon**, which allows you to use an easy to understand `enum` that you declared yourself to navigate the scene without knowing any game object's name or any animation length to wait for, the major pain point on writing play mode test. `enum` also provides advantage of intellisense popup, and IDE symbol searching that roughly tells you about code coverage, or easily find missing part that needs some tests.
+A defining feature is the test **beacon**, which allows you to use an easy to understand `enum` that you declared yourself to navigate the scene without knowing any game object's name or any animation length to wait for, the major pain point on writing play mode test.
+This make the test loosely coupled with the scene in the sense that your scene maybe extremely complex, but the test could remain a very simple series of wait-and-clicks.

 The `enum` is linked to scene object by a special `MonoBehaviour` carrying this `enum` serialized together with your scene as a test metadata.
-It prevents brittle test that would be written with hard-coded object name or component type matching, at the price of testing library being a bit invasive in your actual game.
-On the bright side, you will be adding these as you build the game and they will make you think about all possible navigation scenario that could occur in a scene.
+It prevents brittle test that would be the case if you try to assert for hard-coded object name or getting some specific component type, at the price of testing library being a bit invasive in your actual game.
+On the bright side, you will be adding these as you build the game and they will help you think about all possible navigation scenario that could occur in a scene.
 Plus it allows you to use object search box in Scene view to find and manage all beacons easily.
 Other editor toolings in the future could be extended from these beacon components.
+Do not consider them as noises from the testing library that spill onto your game objects, think of them as a *necessary* components to make a testable game even though at runtime you will not use them, a testable game is a complete game.

+`enum` also provides advantage of intellisense popup, and IDE symbol searching that roughly tells you about code coverage, or easily find missing part that needs some tests.

+Testing by beacon navigation is also loose enough to my liking, I don't need to look around for everything on every step, just look for defined beacons.
+If something is not of interest, it should not be defined as a beacon.
+The test will give confidence and at the same time don't limit creativity freedom that much when you need to change something in the scene.
+(Since the navigation is likely preserved regardless of your artistic choice made in the game.)

 `GameObject` and uGUI was not quite testable by design.
 They are fixing this with the new DOTS Entity Component System where component systems are a lot more test-friendly, but for now I think this "hack" is the most reasonable one.